Burning River Roller Derby: History and organization

 Burning River Roller Derby was started as Burning River Roller Girls in 2006, and joined the Women's Flat Track Derby Association (WFTDA) in December 2007.

 Burning River Roller Derby has three travel teams that play against other teams from other leagues.
-The A team, "Burning River All-Stars", plays WFTDA-sanctioned games.
-The B team, "Burning River Hazmat Crew", plays competitive regional games, and the C team, "Burning River Pyromaniacs", plays very close, regional games.
-The league also has four home teams who play each other in league play, the Cleveland Steamers, the Hard Knockers, the HellBombers, and the Rolling Pin-Ups.
+The A team, "Burning River All-Stars", was formed in 2007 and plays WFTDA-sanctioned games for both regional and national rankings.
+The All-Stars ranked high enough to participate in the first-ever WFTDA Division 2 playoffs in 2013.
+The B team, "Burning River HazMat Crew", plays sanctioned and regulation games regionally, and the C team, "Burning River Pyromaniacs", plays very close, regional regulation games.
+The league also had four home teams who played each other in interleague play: the Cleveland Steamers, the Hard Knockers, the HellBombers, and the Rolling Pin-Ups.

 In early 2015, Burning River announced the change of the league name from Burning River Roller Girls to Burning River Roller Derby, to place less emphasis on gender and better reflect its members.
 In August 2015, Burning River hosted a WFTDA Division 2 playoff tournament.